telerik/winforms-docs/spread-processing/working-with-worksheets/add-and-remove-worksheets.md

 {{endregion}}

 ## Remove Worksheets

 The __Worksheets__ collection of the workbook offers two methods for removing worksheets: __Remove()__ and __RemoveAt()__.
-The former
-          method requires the worksheet name or the worksheet instance to be passed as an argument.
+The former method requires the worksheet name or the worksheet instance to be passed as an argument.
 The latter allows you specify the index of the worksheet you would like to remove.

 >caution Each workbook must contain at least one worksheet.
 If you attempt to remove the last worksheet in the __Worksheets__ collection, an exception is raised.
 >

 __Example 2__ creates a workbook and adds four worksheets.
 All worksheets are with their default names: Sheet1, Sheet2, Sheet3 and Sheet4.
-The code further demonstrates how
-          to remove three worksheets using all of the aforementioned remove methods:
+The code further demonstrates how to remove three worksheets using all of the aforementioned remove methods:

-        #_[C#] Example 2: Add and remove worksheets_
+#### Example 2: Add and remove worksheets

 {{source=..\SamplesCS\RadSpreadProcessing\WorkingWithWorksheets\RadSpreadProcessingAddAndRemoveWorksheets.cs region=radspreadprocessing-working-with-worksheets-add-remove-worksheets_1}}
 {{source=..\SamplesVB\RadSpreadProcessing\WorkingWithWorksheets\RadSpreadProcessingAddAndRemoveWorksheets.vb region=radspreadprocessing-working-with-worksheets-add-remove-worksheets_1}}